 Lesson 11: International Considerations

-Like all forms of IP, trademarks are national in scope.
-In order to obtain trademark protection in every country you want to do business in, you need to abide by the laws and practices of each jurisdiction and these can diverge quite significantly.
+As with all forms of IP, trademarks are national in scope.
+In order to obtain trademark protection in every country in which you want to do business, you need to abide by the laws and practices of each jurisdiction, which can diverge quite significantly.

-There are a few important international agreements that you should be aware of because these treaties assist in streamlining the administrative processes for multiple transnational registrations as well as providing uniform standards for classification of goods and services across borders.
+There are a few important international agreements that you should be aware of because these treaties assist in streamlining the administrative processes for multiple transnational registrations and providing uniform standards for classification of goods and services across borders.

 While the Madrid System offers a “one-stop” streamlined registration process, it may also provide less flexibility than national trademark laws.
 For example, you may have difficulty transferring your trademark to a resident of a non-member country.